RemoteTechnologiesGroup/RemoteTech/guide/long_range.md

 ##Other Considerations and Pitfalls

-1. Minimize line-of-sight blackout periods.
+* **Minimize line-of-sight blackout periods.**

 Every step in the chain is vulnerable to blackouts, and any break in the chain will black out the entire link.
 Ensure that blackout periods are minimized by providing redundant coverage or placing long-range relays into highly eccentric orbits.

-2. Minimize power blackout periods.
+* **Minimize power blackout periods.**

 Be sure to account for power concerns for all satellites.
 Use the power calculator [available here](https://docs.google.com/spreadsheet/ccc?key=0AkXf-77s6gmFdEdVeGFqX0xobTczYkhEaEVrVTdWV3c) if you’re not sure how much solar and battery power your satellite will need.

-3. Orbits’ relative positions will change throughout the year.
+* **Orbits’ relative positions will change throughout the year**

 Setting a satellite into a polar circular orbit so that it always faces Kerbin is fine, except that throughout the course of a year, that orbit’s orientation relative to Kerbin will change as the planet orbits the sun.
 During some periods of the year, the orbit will black out on every orbit as it passes behind the planet.
 Avoid this by setting up highly eccentric orbits, which will black out infrequently and briefly.

-4. Avoid using Active Vessel as a target.
+* **Avoid using Active Vessel as a target.**

-The use of Active Vessel as a target of any dish antenna can potentially cause confusion as detailed [[here]].
+The use of Active Vessel as a target of any dish antenna can potentially cause confusion.
 In all cases of dish antennas, using explicit connections rather than Active Vessel connections dramatically reduces network troubleshooting issues.
+More detail regarding the Active Vessel troubleshooting issue is available [here](http://remotetechnologiesgroup.github.io/RemoteTech/guide/overview/#target-active).

-5. Beware of time delay.
+* **Beware of time delay.**

 Interplanetary probes experience a very significant (several minutes or more) time delay unless local control is provided by a [RC-L01](http://wiki.kerbalspaceprogram.com/wiki/RC-L01_Remote_Guidance_Unit) as a [Command Station](http://remotetechnologiesgroup.github.io/RemoteTech/#command-stations).
 Commands can be queued up to be executed during blackout periods, but the execution of extremely long burns to insert into orbit is very unpredictable, and interplanetary atmospheric aerobraking is very difficult, bordering on impossible.

-Inserting into orbit after an interplanetary intercept should be done with regular engines rather than nuclear engines, if at all possible; this reduces the time required for an insertion burn and minimizes the risk of an orbit that fails to insert or de-orbits into the planet, with no time to correct due to time delay.
+Inserting into orbit after an interplanetary intercept may be done with regular engines rather than nuclear or ion engines, if at all possible; this reduces the time required for an insertion burn and minimizes the risk of an orbit that fails to insert or de-orbits into the planet, with no time to correct due to time delay.
+While very long burns can be done using the flight computer, be prepared for inaccuracies or problems due to time delay that may be difficult to fix.

 Without a local source of control via RC-L01, attempting to land a probe at interplanetary distances is not recommended, as the time delay makes such a landing virtually impossible.